Skip to main content

 • Token Contract Ensuring Immutability: MIKO's SPL token has no backdoors.
 The mint authority is permanently renounced and the freeze authority is disabled, meaning the total supply cannot be changed, and it is impossible to freeze specific wallets.
 This guarantees that the MIKO token cannot be arbitrarily manipulated by the development team.

-2. Safeguards for Fair Reward Distribution
+2. Safeguards for Fair Allocation

 3. Market Risks and Management Functions